 A canker sore that hasn't healed within three weeks should be examined by a dentist or doctor, writes the Cleveland Clinic.
 Getting stubborn mouth ulcers examined is important because oral cancer can sometimes look like a harmless canker sore.
 When dentists think an ulcer in the mouth looks suspicious, they may perform a biopsy of the tissue.

 If the symptoms associated with your canker sores are severe, consult your doctor.
-Some worrying symptoms could include a high fever or pain that can't be managed at home.
+Some worrying symptoms include a high fever or pain that can't be managed at home.
 If the discomfort from your canker sores is making it very hard for you to eat or drink, you should also see your doctor.